lucatume/wp-browser/README.md

 `suffix` - the suffix of test classes PHPUnit should run, def. `Test` `vendor` - the path, relative to the project root folder, to the vendor folder, def. `vendor`

-Each call to the command will re-generate the `phpunit.xml` and `tests/phpunit-bootstrap.php` files.
+Each call to the command will re-generate the `phpunit.xml` and `tests/phpunit-bootstrap.php` files, changes made to the `phpunit` element attributes in the `phpunit.xml` file will be preserved across regenerations.

 ### ExtendedDb configuration
 The module has the same configuration as the `Db` one and hence will not require any additional parameter beside those required/available to the `Db` module.